Jkanishkha0305/iNeuron-Brain-Tumour-Segmentation-Prediction-Project/README.md

 # iNeuron Internship - Brain Tumor Segmentation & Prediction 🧠💡

-I'm thrilled to announce that I've embarked on an exciting journey with iNeuron as a Deep Learning intern, focusing on the Brain Tumor Segmentation and Prediction project.
+I'm thrilled to announce that I've embarked on an exciting journey with iNeuron as a Deep Learning Project intern, focusing on the Brain Tumor Segmentation and Prediction project.
 This opportunity is a significant step in my career, and I'm eager to contribute to innovative machine learning and deep learning solutions in the realm of medical imaging and healthcare.

 ## Project Overview 📋